 Ryan is a multidisciplinary artist creating enamel pins, prints, drawings, and watercolors.
-He earned his BFA in illustration from the University of Kansas, and worked as an in-house illustrator for EK Success Brands before setting off on his own in 2016.
+He earned his BFA in illustration and Minor in Art History from the University of Kansas in 2013.
+He was an artist-in-residence in Eutin, Germany through the Sister Cities exchange program, and worked as an in-house illustrator for EK Success Brands for 3 years before setting off on his own in 2016.
 He discovered the world of enamel pins while attending Electric Forest Festival, and immediately fell in love.
 The potential to wear, share, and collect memories and concepts made visual in such a small form is something he continues to explore with pins.
 Ryan’s primary mediums are digital, ink, and watercolor.

 Kayla Hamilton is the glue that holds the Rutherford operations together.
-She provides conceptual development, accounting, and coloring for many of the digital artworks.
+She provides production artist tasks such as file set-up and color palettes, as well as assisting in conceptual development, accounting, and shipping.
 She designed and fabricated many of the structures within their traveling Sprinter van home.